denisreilly/ntp-bcp/commentsIESGLastCall.md

 ## Resolution
 Benjamin Kaduk made a similar comment: we will change this to "local key storage".
 All implementations I am familiar with use a key file, but of course that's not exhaustive.
+Sicne we are strengthening the other language related to keys, we should also strengthen this statement to a MUST.

 # Comment